 As much as we're living in the Information Age, it is also an age of dire confusion.
 We might call it the Mis-information Age!
 You can easily find thousands of opinions on virtually any subject from politics and flower arranging to movies, books, and every consumer product imaginable.
-Many (if not most) of these opinions, however, have not been thought through very clearly—they're often nothing more than someone's random musings or, worse still, outright complaining.
+Many (if not most) of these opinions, however, have not been thought through very clearly—they're often nothing more than someone's random musings, complaints, or, worse still, outright lies.
 Few of those opinions are subjected to editorial or peer review; sometimes they're only speculation without the backing of experience; and seldom are opinions checked against any kind of timeless wisdom.
+And there are plenty of thoughts and opinions that are published merely for the purpose of click-baiting people in order to increase visibility on search engines.

 Thus we also live in an age of cynicism.
 With so little basis for trust, we habituate ourselves to rejection: jettisoning the true along with the false.
 Is it any surprise, then, that many consider life meaningless or hopeless?
 Few have the tenacity to sort through mountains of garbage to find a single grain of gold, if they even have a basis for recognizing that gold in the first place.
-It's much easier to simply escape into other realities altogether, which our vast entertainment industry so readily provides.
-(Notice how often news, politics, and religion are structured as entertainment!)
+It's much easier to simply escape into other realities altogether, which our vast entertainment industry, which includes professional sports, so readily provides.
+(Notice how often news, politics, and religion are themselves structured as entertainment!)

 Antidotes to confusion and cynicism are desperately needed—an antidote being a state of mind in which confusion and cynicism lose their power.
 Problems, however, cannot be solved on the same level of consciousness that created them.
 Confusion cannot be solved merely by adding another round of muddled debate or another dozen blogs; cynicism cannot be cured by another act of rejection.
 A higher level of consciousness is necessary—a perspective that sees things from above, a point of view that looks at problems in relationship to a greater reality.